PAT Testing

 Electrical Certificate with

-6 hours ago in Liverpool
+7 hours ago in Birmingham

 Electrical Certificate with

-7 hours ago in Cardiff
+7 hours ago in Manchester

 Electrical Certificate with

-7 hours ago in Beckenham
+9 hours ago in Birmingham

-What Is PAT Testing?
+What is PAT testing?

 It's an essential part of any workplace's health and safety policy.
 Here, we'll explore what PAT testing is, why it's important, the legal requirements around it, and more.

-PAT testing is the process of inspecting and testing electrical appliances to ensure they are safe to use.
+PAT test is the process of inspecting and testing electrical appliances to ensure they are safe to use.
 This includes checking for visible signs of damage, wear and tear, and performing electrical tests.
 It is important because it helps to identify potential electrical hazards that could cause injury or even death.

 Portable Electrical Appliance refers to electrical equipment that can be moved from one place to another.
 Some examples are a kettle, coffee machine, microwave, hoover, table lamp, toaster, computer, etc. Portable appliances usually have a lead with a plug attached.

-Legal Implications
+Legal implications

 Specifically, insurance companies will want to see that measures have been taken to comply with the various Health and Safety acts listed below: